Importer Guidance for Aquatic Animal Health Import Quarantine Unit

 Aquatic animal gametes and/or germplasm must be treated prior to export in the foreign country or upon arrival into the quarantine unit.
 The products used for treatment must be effective against the pathogens of concern specific to the species being imported, compliant with international standards, used in accordance with manufacturer's recommendations, and approved by the CFIA.

-Importers are strongly encouraged to follow the World Organisation for Animal Health (OIE) recommendations for aquatic animal gametes and/or germplasm disinfection in the Manual of Diagnostic Tests for Aquatic Animals 2013, Chapter 1.1.3.
+Importers are strongly encouraged to follow the World Organisation for Animal Health (OIE) recommendations for surface disinfection of salmonid eggs in the OIE Aquatic Animal Health Code, 20th Edition, 2017, Chapter 4.4.

 The quarantine unit should be located in an area that is outside the area to be affected by a 100-year flood.
 If the quarantine unit resides within a 100-year flood area, sufficient dikes/levees must surround it to prevent flooding or other mitigation measures must be implemented.